LostArtefacts/TRX/docs/tr2/README.md

 - fixed transparent eyes on the wolf model in Furnace of the Gods
 - fixed Lara's health bar showing in the Home Sweet Home shower cutscene
 - fixed the Bartoli's Hideout sunset effect being reset after reloading a save
+- fixed the camera being partially inside the wall at the end of the Home Sweet Home shower cutscene
 - improved FMV mode behavior - stopped switching screen resolutions
 - improved vertex movement when looking through water portals
 - improved support for non-4:3 aspect ratios